laurasignorelli/A3-working-with-data-and-code/README.md

 # Features

-- atmosphere that changes when you drag your mouse down
+- Atmosphere that changes when you drag your mouse down
-- depicting sunset and night settings
+- Depicting sunset and night settings
-- animation and interactivity
+- Animation and interactivity
-- different shapes and colour
+- Different shapes and colour
-- starry sky (night) colour changing sky (day)
+- Starry sky (night) colour changing sky (day)

 # Screenshots